neacsum/utpp/achitecture.md

 They need to be global to be able to call check macros from anywhere.
 The TestSuite::RunTests function also initializes the CurrentReporter pointer.

-There is also a global string object CurrentSuite that contains the name of the currently running suite.
+In addition, the global string object CurrentSuite contains the name of the currently running suite.